MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 </br>

 **device-id**<div align="justify">To get the proper main card platform as `headless` injection, `device-id` is required to get the device name.
 On `Intel 10th Gen` processor, it is not necessary, but sometimes this patch may fix certain IGPU issues.
 As an example, find **Activity Monitor > Window > GPU History** or **Activity Monitor > GPU** extra tab, IGPU will display as **Intel® KBL Unknown**.
 Checkout [Issues #1905](https://github.com/acidanthera/bugtracker/issues/1905).
-To proper rename, use **Hackintool** as a guide by finding the appropriate **device-id**, not in "mobile" mode (Mobile = No).
-In this case, GPU Hexadecimal "device-id" "0x3E9B8086" which is equal to 4 byte data hex swapped "9B3E0000" is injected via "config.plist" in IGPU "DeviceProperties" section.
+To proper rename, use **Hackintool** as a guide by finding the appropriate **device-id**, not in mobile mode (Mobile = No).
+In this case, GPU Hexadecimal device-id 0x3E9B8086 which is equal to 4 byte data hex swapped 9B3E0000 is injected via config.plist in IGPU DeviceProperties section.
 Below is an example:</div>

 - 🚀	0x3E9B8086 = 9B3E8086
 - 🚀	9B3E8086 = 9B3E0000 (8086 to 0000)